macBdog/midimaster/README.md

     2. Show FPS and mouse coords on screen
     3. Will load straight into the game screen avoiding the menu system

-* `--song-add` Will load a specified Midi file into the game data
+* `--song-add` Will load a specified Midi file or folder of files into the game data
 * `--song-track` Specifies which track of the input midi file is used for player info.
 Default is 1 (the second track)
 * `--song-default` Specified which song in the data file is loaded when using debug mode